KenKundert/nestedtext/doc/basic_syntax.rst

 A second less common form of a dictionary item employs multi-line keys.
 In this case there are no limitations on the key other than it be a string.
-Each line of a multi-line key is introduced with ``:␣``.
+Each line of a multi-line key is introduced with a colon (``:``) followed by a space or newline.
 The key is all adjacent lines at the same level that start with a colon tag with the tags removed but leading and trailing white space retained, including all newlines except the last.

 This form of dictionary does not allow rest-of-line string values; you would use a multi-line string value instead: